-The administration of the earnings-related pension scheme is decentralised, with several actors in both the private and the public sectors.
-Earnings-related pensions are granted and paid by the pension provider with which the employee was last insured before retiring.
-The pension may be funded with several different pension providers if the insured has worked for many employers in the course of their working life.
-Each pension provider is responsible for their own pension component for as long as the pension is paid.
+The governance of the earnings-related pension system is decentralised with several pension operations in both the private and public sector.
+The pension is granted and paid by the earnings-related pension provider in which the worker was last insured before retiring.
+That means that, if the worker has worked for several employers during their working life, the pension of the worker may be insured with several different pension providers.
+Each pension provider is liable for its pension component for as long as the pension is paid.

-The pension provider that pays out the pension charges the other pension providers for the components that they are responsible for.
-The component is determined trough a cost distribution calculation carried out by the Finnish Centre for Pensions and according to the principle of the last provider.
+The pension provider that pays the pension to the pension recipient collects any components that other pension providers are liable for based on a division of costs specification made by the Finnish Centre for Pensions and the principle of the last insurer (VILMA).

-The principles of cost distribution have been applied in the private sector since the Employees Pensions Act came into force under the regulations valid at each time.
-As of the beginning of 2004, most public sector pension providers also introduced the principle of the last provider and the cost distribution system.
+The division of costs principle has been applied in the private sector since the Employees’ Pensions Act (TEL) came into force in 1962.
+Since the beginning of 2004, the main part of the public sector pension providers moved to the VILMA principle and the cost of division system.

-In the distribution calculation, each pension paid out under the Employees Pensions Act or the Seafarer’s Pensions Act is divided into two components based on the principle of the partly funded financing technique; the funded pension component and the pooled component.
-The division is carried out for each individual pension.
-The funded component is always the responsibility of the pension provider that has insured the employment in question, but the pooled component is the joint responsibility of all pension providers.
+Each pension payable under the Employees Pensions Act or the Seafarer’s Pensions Act is divided in the specifications of the division of costs according to the partly-funded financing technique into two parts: the funded part and the pooled component under the PAYG system.
+The funded component is always the liability of the pension provider that has insured the employment relationship, but the non-funded part, or the pooled component, is the joint liability of all pension providers.